otago-polytechnic-bit-courses/ID721001-mobile-application-development/09-data-binding/README.md

 # **Data Binding**

 ## Overview
-**Data binding** allows you to bind UI components in your layouts to data sources in your application using a declarative format.
+**Data binding** allows you to bind UI components in your **XML** layouts to data sources in your application using a declarative format.

 ## Code Example
 Open the `bottom-navigation-data-binding` directory provided to you in **Android Studio**.